 We are proud to give you our top tips for cooking a perfect steak.

 2. Temper your steak, not your expectations

-Tempering a steak is a step that home cooks often overlook.
-By resting your steak at room temperature before cooking, you ensure that a steak cooks quickly and evenly.
+Tempering a steak so that it's the same temperature all the way through is a step that home cooks often overlook.
+By resting your steak at room temperature before cooking, you ensure your steak cooks quickly and evenly.

 3. Season Your Steak

-Season your steak on all sides, making sure to evenly coat the meat with salt and freshly cracked black pepper.
-You can get fancy with marinades if you so desire, but Truffle Shuffle recommends keeping it simple and seasoning with freshly cracked pepper and our signature Balinese truffle salt.
+Pat your tempered steak dry with paper towels, then season liberally on all sides with salt, making sure to evenly coat the meat.
+You can get fancy with marinades if you so desire, but we recommend keeping it simple and seasoning with Balinese Truffle Salt and maybe a touch of freshly ground black pepper.